Skip to Main Content

 The Yale Lung Screening and Nodule Program at Smilow Cancer Hospital (also called Yale Lung SCAN) launched after the landmark 2011 National Lung Screening Trial (NLST) demonstrated that a well-organized approach to low-radiation dose chest CT (LDCT) screening can prevent 1 in 5 deaths from lung cancer in certain high-risk people screened on an annual basis.
 Yale Lung SCAN recommends lung screening for people who meet the criteria of the United States Preventive Services Task Force (USPSTF)—an independent, volunteer panel of national experts in disease prevention and evidence-based medicine.

 In March 2021, the USPSTF expanded its critereia, lowering the eligible age for screening and reducing the years of smoking history necessary to be eligible.
-The changes were estimated to result in 14.5 million U.S. adults being eligible for lung cancer screening, an increase of 81% (6.4 million adults) over previous recommendations in 2013.
 The new criteria include:

 “The purpose of screening is to detect cancer early, and the purpose of detecting cancer early is to try to save lives,” says Dr. Tanoue, who co-founded Yale Lung SCAN with Frank Detterbeck, MD, chief of Yale Medicine Thoracic Surgery.